twisted/pydoctor/docs/source/codedoc.rst

 ..
 But sometimes pydoctor can be better off analysing the ``TYPE_CHECKING`` blocks and should
 .. stick to the runtime version of the code instead.

 ..
-You can instrut pydoctor do to such things with a custom system class.
+You can instruct pydoctor do to such things with a custom system class.

 .. .. code:: python